geo4web-testbed/general/README.md

 The research topics are:
 *	Research topic #1: Modern ways of spatial data publication
   *	[Invitation to tender][16] open April 18 until May 9
-  *	Running from May 17 - July 15
+  *	Running from May 17 - July 15 - extended until end of August

 *	Research topic #2: A usable spatial data publication platform
   * [Demo platform][17]